 Training a Sun Conure

 Like most parrots, sun conures are very intelligent and can be taught a wide variety of tricks like bowing, stepping up, flying to people and more.
 They adapt very well to clicker training and teaching them tricks provides much needed mental stimulation.
 They also can be taught to talk although you may not find them as loquacious as other parrots.
+They can imitate some sounds that humans make but not as well as other parrots like African greys.

 Sun Conure Health Care